ptheywood/gtc-2019-talk/presentation.md

 ???

-We then benchmarked Aimsun 8.1 using this network at various scales, until it refused to scale any larger, on the 4 core CPU I had available at the time.
+We then benchmarked Aimsun 8.1 using this network at various scales, until it refused to scale any larger, on the 4 core i7 CPU under Windows.

 We ran 3 repetitions of a 1 hour simulation

-and the largest simulation with a total vehicle demand of half a million vehilcles and close to 2 million detectors completed in five and a half thousand seconds, around one and a half times slower than real time.
+and the largest simulation with a total vehicle demand of half a million vehicles and close to 2 million detectors completed in five and a half thousand seconds, around one and a half times slower than real time.

 This isn't ideal for managing road networks.